freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

    cd curriculum
    ```

-2. Run the following for each challenge file for which you have changed (replacing `title` with the full English title of the challenge):
+2. Run the following for each challenge file for which you have changed (replacing `title` with the full title of the challenge):

    ```
    npm run test -- -g 'title'